-Laurél Schmid was born in Wisconsin and spent time in Denver building a graphic design business before becoming an international fine artist on Grand Cayman.
+Laurél Schmid was born in Wisconsin.
+She spent many years in Denver building her graphic design business before becoming an international fine artist on Grand Cayman.

-Back in the 60s, her grandparents were closet sketchers, visiting nearly every state in their little red Volkswagen Bug, capturing the trees, the trucks and the countryside via pencil.
+Back in the 60s, her grandparents were closet sketchers.
+They visited nearly every state in their little red Volkswagen Bug, capturing the trees, the trucks and the countryside via pencil.
 Like them, Laurél creates from the heart.
-Her paintings evoke a strong connection to the outside world.
+Her paintings evoke a strong connection to the outside world, to nature.
 Because that’s where her heart feels most at home.
 Sky above.
 Sea below.
 Precious life between.

-With a patient blend of hibernation, reflection and inspiration, she seeks to capture and express her own connection to nature and often journeys inward before any paint kisses the canvas.
-She is fond of acrylic.
-But reaches for tissue paper or plaster when the ripple of a wave or the petal of a flower demands more dimension.
+With a patient blend of hibernation, reflection and inspiration, she seeks to capture and express her own connection to nature, and often journeys inward before any paint kisses the canvas.
+She is fond of acrylic paint but reaches for tissue paper or plaster when the ripple of a wave or the petal of a flower demands more dimension.

-But while a painting may begin as a literal interpretation of a sunset, along the way Laurél lets her instincts take over.
-The result includes alluring depth and extraordinary use of color, beckoning the viewer inside, pulling their own subconscious thoughts and forgotten memories to the surface.
+And while a painting may begin as a literal interpretation of a sunset, along the way, Laurél lets her instincts take over.
+The result includes alluring depth and an extraordinary use of color, beckoning the viewer inside, pulling their own subconscious thoughts and forgotten memories to the surface.
 A flash of tranquility.
 A melody from the past.

 Laurél has participated in several group and solo exhibits over the years.